Cullen Douglas

-Douglas Cullen Baumbach (born November 6, 1967) better known by his stage name Cullen Douglas, is an American actor, playwright, and screenwriter.
+Cullen Douglas is an American actor, playwright, and screenwriter.
 His most notable television appearances have come from recurring roles on Pure Genius, Private Practice, Prison Break, Grey's Anatomy, Scandal, and Agents of S.H.I.E.L.D..
 His film credits include The Dog Lover (2015), Ace Ventura, Jr.: Pet Detective (2009), Shuttle (2008), Sunshine State (2002) and Love Liza (2002).
 He had a long, successful stage career before becoming a screen actor.

 Early life

-Douglas was born in California as Douglas Cullen Baumbach to Dick Baumbach, a newspaper journalist, and Diane (née Taft) Baumbach, a registered nurse.
-He lived in six cities across the U.S. as his father got transferred to different locations.
-He has a younger sister.
-He attended the American Musical and Dramatic Academy (1986) and the Florida School of the Arts.
+His parents are Dick and Diane Baumbach.
+His father was an investigative reporter.
+Douglas attended Cocoa Beach High School, the American Musical and Dramatic Academy (1986) and the Florida School of the Arts.
 He returned to FSOTA in 2010 to give their commencement address.
 He also completed an acting internship with New Stage Theatre in Jackson, Mississippi.

 Acting career

 Douglas is best known for his television guest appearances on shows such as Prison Break, Private Practice, and Grey's Anatomy.
 His roles have included The Bird Man on ABC's Grey's Anatomy and Sapo on FOX's Prison Break.
 His other television credits include The Mentalist (2011), CSI: NY (2010), Psych (2010), True Blood (2009), Without a Trace (2008), Criminal Minds (2007), Bones (2006), CSI: Crime Scene Investigation (2006), Charmed (2005) and Six Feet Under (2005).

 Douglas's film appearances include Ace Ventura, Jr.: Pet Detective (2009), Shuttle (2008), Sunshine State (2002) and Love Liza (2002).

 Douglas has also performed in television commercials for products such as T-Mobile, Kellogg, and FedEx.
 He is represented by the firm Greene and Associates.